The Magician's Nephew: The Holy Spirit and the breath of life

 On a number of occasions in the Chronicles of Narnia, Aslan uses his breath to give strength to characters, demonstrating his benevolent power of bringing life.
 He specifically does so in The Magician's Nephew when a "long warm breath" gives life to Narnia.
-Lewis used the symbol of the breath to represent the Holy Spirit, also known as the Holy Ghost.
+Lewis used the symbol of breath to represent the Holy Spirit, also known as the Holy Ghost.
 Both spirit and ghost are translations of the word for breath in Hebrew and Greek.
 The flash from the stars when the Narnian animals are given the ability to talk also most probably represents the Holy Spirit or "breath of life" of Genesis chapter 2, as well as (possibly) the scholastic concept of the divine active intellect that inspires human beings with rationality.

 Nature and a natural order

 The Magician's Nephew suggests two opposing approaches to nature, a good approach associated with Aslan as creator and an evil approach associated with human deviation from divine intentions and the harmony of a natural order.
 On the one hand there is the beauty of Aslan's creation of Narnia, which is suggested as having a natural order by the use of musical harmony to bring landscapes and living things into being.
 There is also a distinct order to the process of creation, from earth to plants to animal, which evokes the concept of The Great Chain of Being.
 Lewis himself was a strong believer in the intrinsic value of nature for itself, rather than as a resource to be exploited.
 This is perhaps reflected in how Aslan also gives speech to spiritual aspects of nature, such as naiads in the water and dryads in the trees.
-Andrew Ketterley and Jadis represent an opposite, evil approach of bending the forces of nature to human will for the purpose of self gain.
+Andrew Ketterley and Jadis represent an opposite, evil approach of bending the forces of nature to human will for their own gain.
 They see nature solely as a resource to use for their plans and thus disturb and destroy the natural order.